speedfl/cdk-demo/README.md

 > Why couldn't I code my infrastructure in my preferred language ?

-[AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) (AWS Cloud Development Kit) proposesa new approach for infrastructure as code.
-The goal is to provide to developers librairies in their preferred language to deploy their infrastructure.
+[AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) (AWS Cloud Development Kit) proposes a new approach for infrastructure as code.
+The goal is to provide to developers libraries in their preferred language to deploy their infrastructure.

 Let's take an example of an instance `t2.micro` with typescript language: